bespinian/blog/content/posts/gitops/index.md

 resources
 ```

 In our repo, we have two YAML files called `application-int.yml` and `application-prd.yml`.
-These are two custom resources which are applied to our cluster in the `argocd` namespace and which tell ArgoCD that there are two application environments to manage.
+These are two custom resources which are applied to our cluster in the `argocd` namespace and which tell Argo CD that there are two application environments to manage.
 So let's consider the resource for the `int` environment.

 ```yaml
 apiVersion: argoproj.io/v1alpha1